 However, we did note the hero image has an odd composition.
 The product sits at the bottom of a portrait image below a large amount of white space.
 Can’t see any design reason for this.

 Maybe it’s to do with The Iconic’s image settings and dimensions?
-Maybe this was the best way to fit the image of the whole product in?
+Maybe this was the best way to fit in the image of the whole product?
 It looks odd, though.
 Especially, when the same thing happens on the other 3 angled images.

 In fact, only one of the shoe images (a close-up) actually seems to “fit” the portrait layout.
-Plus, there’s another lifestyle shot that kinda works with the shoe sitting on a fencepost next to a field.
+Plus, there’s another lifestyle shot with the shoe sitting on a fencepost, which kinda works.